spaenigs/peptidereactor/data/acp_anticp/README.md

 ##### Description

-    The dataset is taken from [1].
+    The dataset (balanced 1) is taken from [1].
 Downloaded from https://webs.iiitd.edu.in/raghava/anticp/datasets.php.

 ##### Reference